Screen Areas And Control Transport

 The control labeled +/- is the Tempo Offset.

-The Tempo Offset provides a way to increase or decrease the tempos of songs that were composed with a tempo map by adding or subtracting a specified value to/from each value in the tempo map.
+The Tempo Offset provides a way to increase or decrease the tempos of songs that

 MIDI Density Meters

-The MIDI Density Meters display the relative number of notes that are being played in each channel.
+The MIDI Density Meters display the relative number of notes that

 Channel Info

-Clicking on a Channel Info button brings up the Channel Info dialog box for that channel.
+that channel.
 The Channel Info dialog box shows the MIDI tracks that are assigned to that channel and allows the user to name them.
 There also is a Transpose function which lets the user transpose the pitch of the selected track by octaves and/or semi-tones.
 The Patch combo box provides an alternate way of selecting a patch for that channel.

 Solo